Filler

 Within the course of a 2-week period, I went to see two musicals performed by professional traveling tours: Cabaret and Chicago.
 In both cases, the female dancers cavorted around stage in skimpy lingerie that showcased their jiggling cleavage and butt cheeks.
 In both shows, they frequently sat on chairs and spread their legs wide open, inviting the audience to be their gynecologist.

 Now, I'm not complaining about the artistic decision to use such an openly sexual style of costuming and choreography.
-It was certainly appropriate to the "bad girl" image of the characters and the seamy world in which the stories took place -- in one case, a decadent cabaret; in the other case, a jail.
+It was certainly appropriate to the "bad girl" image of the characters and the seamy world in which the stories took place — in one case, a decadent cabaret; in the other case, a prison.
 I actually enjoyed both shows very much.
 The music, story lines, costuming, and choreography all worked together very well.

 So Where Did the